ageitgey/face_recognition/README.md

 To make things easier, there's an example Dockerfile in this repo that shows how to run an app built with `face_recognition` in a [Docker](https://www.docker.com/) container.
 With that, you should be able to deploy to any service that supports Docker images.

+You can try the Docker image locally by running: `docker-compose up -d`

+If you don't have nvidia-docker installed or a GPU, remove the last line in the [docker-compose.yml](docker-compose.yml) file (`runtime: nvidia`).

 ## Having problems?